crazyuploader/rreading-glasses/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Additional context**
-Please include any relevant author/book names and/or IDs.
+Please include any relevant author/book IDs.